Last Updated on: 3rd September 2023, 05:39 pm

 - Don’t keep the shell in contact with vinegar for too long to avoid thinning.

-- Rinse the shells thoroughly, so you don’t introduce vinegar residue to the tank.
+- Rinse the shells so you don’t introduce vinegar residue to the tank.

 How To Clean A Dead Hermit Crab Shell

-Cleaning the inside of shells isn’t much different from cleaning the outside of shells.
+Cleaning the inside of shells isn’t much different from cleaning the outside.

 However, boiled water alone may not be effective.
 A toothbrush or another smaller brush to get inside will help reach the debris the rinsing missed.

-If you don’t want to remove a hermit crab’s body from the shell yourself, you can utilize backyard insects.
-Ants and worms often make use of decomposing bodies for nutrients.
+You can use backyard insects to remove a hermit crab’s body from the shell.
+Ants and worms often feed on decomposing bodies to gain nutrients.

 Insects can’t break down a hermit crab shell, so this isn’t a concern.